Lefty8969/reading-notes-cf/code201notes/readingnotes4.md

 ## CSS Layout

 ### CSS Layout: Normal Flow CSS Layout: Positioning
+*

 ### What is meant by “normal flow”?

-What are a few differences between block-level and inline elements?
+### What are a few differences between block-level and inline elements?
+* In a block layout, boxes are stacked vertically, starting from the top of a containing block.
+The left outer edge of each box aligns with the left edge of the containing block.
+* In an inline element

-___ positioning is the default for every html element.
+### ___ positioning is the default for every html element.

-Name a few advantages to using absolute positioning on an element.
+### Name a few advantages to using absolute positioning on an element.

-What is a key difference between fixed positioning and absolute positioning?
+### What is a key difference between fixed positioning and absolute positioning?